AIgen-Solutions-s-r-l/resonance/memory-bank/activeContext.md

 - Test warning in test_schema_changes.py (returning True instead of using assertions)

 ## Open Questions
-- [RESOLVED] No client applications appear to directly rely on these fields in critical functionality
-- [RESOLVED] The database model and internal processing still have access to these fields
+- Will using UUID type in the schema but storing as string in the database cause any serialization issues?
+- Are there any client applications that might be affected by stricter UUID validation?
+- Should we consider also updating the database model to use a native UUID type in the future?
-- Will the API consumers adapt to the new field names (company_name, company_logo) and the integer id?
+- Will the API consumers adapt to the new field names (company_name, company_logo) and the UUID type?
-- Might need to update the from_orm mapping in jobs_matched_router.py since the DB model field names don't match the schema
+- Might need to update the from_orm mapping in jobs_matched_router.py for proper field mapping
 # Active Context: Matching Service

 ## Current Session Context